 Deep in the heart of Dhaka, the capital of Bangladesh, is the architecture and design studio Paraa.
 Here, young, ambitious architects and designers are working on their own vision: a commercially sustainable studio that first focuses on the rights and desires of the respective community, examining traditional methods, social and economic conditions before a project can be realized.

-Paraa’s approach to design, collaboration and working in different vulnerable urban neighbourhoods in Dhaka will be introduced to us by the director and co-founder of the studio Ruhul Abdin in his lecture.
+Paraa’s approach to design, collaboration and working in different vulnerable urban neighbourhoods in Dhaka was introduced to us by the director and co-founder of the studio Ruhul Abdin in his lecture.

 Is there a need for a shared city?